robert-mcdermott/LLM-Image-Classification/README.md

 ### Results

 LLaVA did terrible at identifying chess pieces by their type.
-It thought (guessed?) that 70% of the chess pieces shown were "king" and the majority of the guesses were "pawn".
-It can correctly identify that it's a chess piece it's being shown, but it has no idea what specific chess piece it is.
+It thought (guessed?) that 70% of the chess pieces shown were kings and the majority of remaining were pawns.
+It would have performed better if simply was simply random selection.

-Does it even know what a chess piece is?
-Yes, it knows it's a chess piece it's being shown, but clearly can't identify the specific piece:
+Does LLaVA even know what a chess piece is?
+Yes, it knows it's a chess piece it's being shown, but it clearly can't identify the specific piece (with default system message):

 ![does-llava-know-chess.png](image_data/does-llava-know-chess.png)

 ***Confusion Matrix***: